← Back to blog

 • Lower long-term costs related to absenteeism, disability, and turnover

-By including the person causing harm in your workplace IPV program, employers create a more comprehensive, proactive, and evidence-based approach.
+By including the person causing harm in your workplace IPV programme, employers create a more comprehensive, proactive, and evidence-based approach.

 Next Steps

-Building an IPV program that addresses both survivors and the people causing harm requires expertise and careful planning.
+Building an IPV programme that addresses both survivors and the people causing harm requires expertise and careful planning.
 I provide a full suite of services for employers, including:

 • Interdisciplinary team leadership